Wirecloud/wirecloud/docs/source/architecture.rst

 end-users can access and look for the gadgets they need.

-The **Mashup Execution Engine** offers gadget interconnection, mashup state persistance, and cross-domain proxy facilities through an API to the editor.
+The **Mashup Execution Engine** offers gadget interconnection, mashup state persistence, and cross-domain proxy facilities through an API to the editor.
 The decentralized nature of mashups demands this execution engine to coordinate gadget execution and communication within the mashup.
 Thanks to the plugin API, extra functionality can be added to the execution engine as external modules